Inseparable local uniformization: Simultaneous local log uniformization of Abhyankar valuations

-It remains to achieve, in addition to all the above properties, that $X'$ admits a morphism to $X$ (compatible with the generic points).
-By Lemma \ref{cuplem} taking a sufficiently large $\oM$ we can also achieve that the local ring $A_{B,\oM}$ of $x'$ contains any finite subset of $\Kcirc$.
-Since $X=\Spec(A)$, where $A=k[a_1\. a_n]\subset\Kcirc$, we rechoose $\oM$ so that in addition to all the above properties one has that $A\subset A_{B,\oM}$.
+It remains to achieve, in addition to all the above properties, that $X'$ admits a morphism to $X$ compatible with the generic points.
+By Corollary \ref{cupcor} taking a sufficiently large $\oM$ we can also achieve that the local ring $A_{B,\oM}$ of $x'$ contains any finite subset of $\Kcirc$.
+Since $X=\Spec(A)$, where $A=k[a_1\. a_n]\subset\Kcirc$, we rechoose $\oM$ so that in addition to all the above properties we have that $A\subset A_{B,\oM}$.
 Since $A_{B,\oM}=\calO_{X',x'}$ contains $A$, a neighborhood of $x'$ admits a morphism to $X$.
-So, just shrinking $X'$ and updating $X_i$'s accordingly, we achieve that $X'$ is affine, admits a morphism to $X$ and satisfies all the other properties listed in the Theorem.
-We have yet to prove results (a) and (b) formulated earlier, and it is done in the following Theorem and its Corollary: Theorem \ref{insth} implies (a) and Corollary \ref{inscor} implies (b). \end{proof}
+So, just shrinking $X'$ and updating the $X_i$'s accordingly, we achieve that $X'$ is affine, admits a morphism to $X$ and satisfies all the other properties listed in the theorem. \end{proof}